magpylib/magpylib/docs/_pages/_guide/1_gettingStarted.md

                                 dim = [4,5,6],  # Length, width and height of our box in mm. pos = [7,8,9],  # The center position of this magnet
                                                 # in a cartesian plane.
-                                angle = 90,     # The angle of orientation around the given
+                                angle = 90,     # The angle of orientation
-                                                # axis upon.
+                                                # around the given axis.
                                 axis = (0,0,1)) # The axis for orientation,
                                                 # (x,y,z) respectively.)